 Other services gross profit primarily includes equipment rentals, repairs and maintenance work, installation fees, and customer minimum use charges.
 Other services gross profit was \$5.2 million, a decrease of \$0.4 million or 7% from the prior year quarter primarily due to the impact of COVID-19 and economic conditions on service technician activity and equipment rentals in Western Canada.

-Canadian Propane Distribution Sales Volumes Volumes by End-Use Application (1)
+Canadian Propane Distribution Sales Volumes

-Three Months Ended
+Volumes by End-Use Application (1)

-December 31
+Time of Mortalis Ended S

 (millions of litres) 2020 2019

 Residential 58 59

 Commercial 254 319

 Wholesale 296 375

 Total 608 753

 Volumes by Region (1)